 Your French Bulldog gagging typically occurs in combination with a cough.
 If your Frenchie is gagging, they will open their mouth wide and produce a kind of retching noise.

-It’s not the only cause, nevertheless, gagging in Frenchies is most likely the following:
+It’s not the only cause; nevertheless, gagging in Frenchies is most likely the following:

 |Inflammation of the larynx

-Should I Be Concerned About Gagging
+Should I Be Concerned About Gagging?

 If your Frenchie’s gagging continues longer than this, it could be something more serious than a mild swallowing reflex.

-If there are other symptoms, like your French Bulldog looking nervous or anxious, has some difficulty breathing, has increased sound while breathing, or is not behaving well in any way.
-Then go see your vet as soon as possible.
+If there are other symptoms, like your French Bulldog looking nervous or anxious, having some difficulty breathing, having increased sound while breathing, or is not behaving well in any way.
+Then see your Vet as soon as possible.

-What Can A Veterinarian Do About Gagging
+What Can A Veterinarian Do About Your Dog Gagging?

-In general, if your veterinarian is worried whether laryngeal paralysis is a likelihood or if your Frenchie may have swallowed a foreign object, which is now lodged in the throat.
+In general, if your veterinarian is worried about whether laryngeal paralysis is a likelihood or if your Frenchie may have swallowed a foreign object, which is now lodged in the throat.
 Then sedation could also be needed for a full larynx test.

-Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
+Little French Dog participates in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.

-What Are Some Common Causes Of Gagging
+What Are Some Common Causes Of Dogs Gagging?

 Inflammation of the larynx